 According to the Financial Sector Conduct Authority (FSCA), employers stop contributing to the pension fund mostly because of cash-flow problems.
 This could be due to a lack of income or a difficult economic climate.
 But what do you do when you’ve been hit by the nasty surprise that your employer has failed to contribute towards your pension?

 Tip: Retire comfortably.
-Apply for a retirement annuity by filling in this form.
+Apply for a retirement annuity by filling in this form

 If and when an employer fails to contribute to a fund, the Pension Fund Board has a responsibility to recover such contributions from an employer and to inform the members of the non-payment, says the FSCA.

-Section 13A(1) of the Pension Fund Act (PFA) places a responsibility on an employer to pay to the fund in full any contribution which, in terms of the rules of the fund, is to be deducted from the member’s remuneration, and any contribution for which the employer is liable in terms of those rules.
+Section 13A(1) of the Pension Fund Act (PFA) places the responsibility on an employer to pay to the fund in full any contribution which, in terms of the rules of the fund, is to be deducted from the member’s remuneration, and any contribution for which the employer is liable in terms of those rules.